FlyingWhalesHQ/flying-whales-blog/_posts/2023-03-06-markov-recurrent-network.md

 To address the issue of the recurrent neuron in which it doesn't remember too long in the past, long short term memory neuron was architected.
 Apart from the current input, there is a thread of long term memory which carries recognized pattern.
 There is also a thread of short term memory which carries the information from the previous time step.
 Inside the cell, there are gates to control the flow of data.
 Since those gates use sigmoid function, they output 1 to open the gate and 0 to close the gate.
 There are usually 3 gates: forget gate, input gate and output gate.
 Those gates choose which pattern to forget, which new one to take into the long term memory thread, and it also controls how much of long term data should be used in this cell to output immediately.

+Here is a LSTM net for the electric production dataset:

 ```python